aspect-build/workflows-images/README.md

 Pass `-var "encrypt_boot=true"` if you would like to build the AMI with an encrypted boot drive.

-By default we create amd64 (or x86_64) AMI's but arm64 images can be created by specifying the argument `-var "arch=arm64"`
+By default we create amd64 (aka x86_64) AMI's but arm64 images can be created by specifying the argument `-var "arch=arm64"`

 For example,